PeteLawler/newsdiffs/README.md

 * Django and other Python libraries

 On a Debian- or Ubuntu-based system, it may suffice (untested) to run
-  $ sudo apt-get install git-core python-django python-django-south python-simplejson
+  $ sudo apt-get install git-core python-django python-simplejson

 On Mac OS, the easiest way may be to install pip: http://www.pip-installer.org/en/latest/installing.html